google-site-verification: googlee16c7726ecc34510.html

 National drinking water quality standards are set by the EPA and administered in our state by the Colorado Department of Public Health and Environment (CDPHE).
 Under the Safe Drinking Water Act, the EPA issues national health-based standards for drinking water to protect against both naturally occurring and man-made substances that may be found in drinking water.

-On April 10, 2024, the EPA released it's first drinking water regulation regarding six PFAS.
-EPA now regulates PFOA and PFOS as individual substances, and PFHxS, PFNA, PFBS and HFPO-DA (commonly referred to as GenX) as a PFAS mixture.
-The Maximum Contaminant Level (MCL) is the highest level of a substance that is allowed in drinking water.
+On April 10, 2024, the EPA released its first drinking water regulation regarding six PFAS.
+EPA now regulates PFOA, PFOS, PFHxS, PFNA and HFPO-DA as individual substances, and PFHxS, PFNA, PFBS and HFPO-DA (commonly referred to as GenX) as a PFAS mixture.
+The MCL is the highest level of a substance that is allowed in drinking water.
 MCLs are enforceable standards set by the EPA.

-These regulations state PFOS and PFOA MCLs are set at 4.0 ppt.
+These regulations state PFOS and PFOA MCLs are set at 4.0 ppt and PFHxS, PFNA and HPFO-DA MCLs are set at 10.0 ppt.
 These regulations are enforceable in 2029.

 For some of these PFAS compounds, water systems would use an established approach called a hazard index calculation, defined in the proposed rule, to determine if the combined levels of these PFAS pose a potential risk.
-This program was designed to help water providers across Colorado.
-The MCL for the PFAS mixture would be a hazard index of 1.
+The PFAS mixture MCL would be a hazard index of 1.

 Potential health effects